MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-issues-faq.md

 ### I don't have admin permissions for the environment I'm working with.
 Can I set up pay-as-you-go for the environment?
 No. You need admin permissions for the environment to be able to link the environment to a billing policy.
 Check out [Who can set it up](pay-as-you-go-set-up.md#who-can-set-it-up) for details on permissions.

-### Can I enable/disable specific meters?
+### Can I turn on or turn off specific meters?
+Yes!
+Starting December 2024, you have the option to select specific product meters when turning on a pay-as-you-go plan.

+> [!Note]
-Yes !
-Starting December 2024, you’ll have the option to select specific product meters when enabling a Pay-as-you-go plan.
-Note: The Dataverse meter is enabled by default.
-You can also preallocate Dataverse capacity for your environment, ensuring that only any overage usage for Dataverse will be charged to Azure.
+>  The Dataverse meter is turned on by default.
+You can also preallocate Dataverse capacity for your environment, ensuring that any overage usage for Dataverse is charged to Azure.

-### How is Dataverse capacity calculated when one environment is enabled for pay-as-you-go and the other isn't within my tenant?
+### How is Dataverse capacity calculated when one environment uses pay-as-you-go, and the other environment within my tenant doesn't?
-When an environment is enabled for pay-as-you-go and linked to an Azure subscription, any storage consumption exceeding the allocated capacity is billed to Azure.
+When an environment uses the pay-as-you-go plan and is linked to an Azure subscription, any storage consumption exceeding the allocated capacity is billed to Azure.
 If no capacity is allocated to the environment, all storage consumption is billed directly to Azure.
 For pay-as-you-go environments, the first 1 GB of Dataverse database storage and 1 GB of file storage are included at no charge.
 However, any log storage consumption is billed immediately.
-Log storage is utilized only if auditing is enabled for the environmen.
+Log storage is utilized only if auditing is turned on for the environment.

 ### Is there throttling if I exceed Power Platform requests entitlements in a pay-as-you-go environment?
 In the context of Power Platform Request entitlement limits, any high usage throttling will be removed when an environment has pay-as-you-go enabled.
 When Power Platform Request metering is active in the Public Preview, if you exceed a daily entitlement limit, you'll automatically be charged for the overages via Azure subscription without experiencing high usage throttling.